DevynJohnson/Get2KnowMe/README.md

 ## Contributing

-Get2KnowMe is a proprietary application with **invitation-only contributions**.
-We carefully select contributors who align with our mission and values.

-### How to Get Involved

-**For potential contributors:**
-- Contact [dljohnson1313@gmail.com](mailto:dljohnson1313@gmail.com) to express your interest
-- Include your background, relevant experience, and how you'd like to contribute
-- Authorization is required before any development access is granted

-**For authorized contributors:**
-1. Receive development environment setup instructions
+We welcome contributions from the community!
+To get started:

+1. Fork this repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a new branch for your feature or fix (`git checkout -b feature/your-feature-name`)
-3. Follow established code standards and guidelines
-4. Submit changes through approved channels
-5. Participate in code review process
+3. Make your changes and commit them (`git commit -m 'Describe your change'`)
+4. Push your branch to your fork (`git push origin feature/your-feature-name`)
+5. Open a Pull Request describing your changes

-### Contribution Guidelines (For Authorized Contributors)
+### Contribution Guidelines
 - Follow existing code style and conventions
 - Write clear, descriptive commit messages
-- Update documentation as needed
+- Update or add documentation as needed
-- Respect proprietary code and confidentiality requirements
+- Be respectful and inclusive in all communications

+If you have questions about environment variables or setup, please open an issue or discussion!

 ## Testing